We reviewed the effects of treatments for avascular necrosis of bone in people with sickle cell disease.

 Many people with sickle cell disease experience bone death due to temporary or permanent loss of blood supply to parts of their bones.
 This can be very painful.
 The bones usually affected are the thigh bones at the hip joint and the arm bones at the shoulder joint.
 The aim of treatment is to stop the pain and maintain a mobile joint.
 Treatments include resting the joint, physiotherapy, the use of pain relief, joint replacements and bone grafts.
 However, complications from surgery may be more frequent in people with sickle cell disease.
 This is an update of a previously published Cochrane Review.

-We found one eligible trial, published in 2006, which analysed data from 38 people from 32 different treatment centres from the United States of America.
+We found one eligible trial, published in 2006, which analysed data from 38 people from 32 different treatment centers from the USA.
 The trial compared a treatment of surgery and physical therapy with physical therapy on its own.
 This trial did not show that the addition of surgery to a physical therapy regimen could improve the outcome for people with sickle cell disease and avascular necrosis.

 Quality of the evidence